 “This denial of service attack did not affect any customer data, but did prevent customers using HSBC online services, including Internet banking,” the bank said.

 “We are taking appropriate action, working hard to restore service,” the bank added.
-It said some of the sites are back up and running.
+It said some sites are back up and running.

 A denial of service attack typically involves sites being saturated with requests.

 The London-headquartered, Asia-focused lender said it is working with authorities to investigate the incident.
-It gave no indication of who it believed might be behind the attack.
+It gave no indication of whom it believed might be behind the attack.